 Typical stops on this tour include the Iwo Jima Memorial, FDR Memorial, Lincoln Memorial, the Korean War Memorial, the Vietnam Veterans’ Memorial, and the Martin Luther King, Jr. National Memorial.

 Other highlights along the way include the US Capitol Building, the White House, the Washington Monument, and the Jefferson Memorial.

-At each stop along the way, the tour guide provides helpful information, including the best vantage point for photos, how long the stop is, and where to meet the trolley to continue the tour.
+The tour guide provides helpful information at each stop along the way, including the best vantage point for photos, how long the stop is, and where to meet the trolley to continue the tour.

 3. Smithsonian Air & Space Museum

 One of the interesting places to visit in D.C. is the Smithsonian Air and Space Museum.